fusterma/JUAS2024/Tutorials2024.md

 Questions:

-1. Using the thin lens approximation solution form Fig. 3 (left) compute the required strength to power the quadrupoles to obtain a phase advance in the FODO cell of 90 degrees.
+1. Using the thin lens approximation solution from Fig. 3 (left) compute the required strength to power the quadrupoles to obtain a phase advance in the FODO cell of 90 degrees.
 Using the calculated K value, compute the linear optics functions using MAD-X. What is the phase advance computed by MAD-X?

 2. And the $\beta_{max}$ value computed by MAD-X?
 Compare the obtained value with the thin lens approximation solution from Fig. 3 (right).